Gaius-Augustus/Augustus/README-cgp.txt

   if on, only exons from the sampling of gene structures are taken as the set of possible candidate exons.
   Otherwise additional candidate exons are determined by combining all possible pairs of ASS/DSS start/DSS, ASS/stop and start/stop that are within the maximum length of exons (--max_exon_len, default: 12000).
-  Turn this flag on, to reduce the overall runtime memory requirements (default: off)
+  Turn this flag on, to reduce the overall runtime memory requirements at the cost of a potential decrease in accuracy (default: off)

 --/CompPred/liftover_all_ECs=on/off
   by default only likely exon candidates (the ones from sampling) are lifted over to